Handy Tips for using LabColor Dyes & FAQ

 Can I use LabColors in my lip balms or Lotion Bars?

-I make a lot of soap, and 4 oz won't last me very long.
+I make a lot of soap, and the jumbo size won't last me very long.
 Can I get larger sizes?

 Of course, please e-mail us for quotes on larger amounts.